d5/tengo/docs/stdlib-times.md

   duration.
 - `month_string(month int) => string`:  returns the English name of the month ("January", "February", ...).
-- `date(year int, month int, day int, hour int, min int, sec int, nsec int) => time`: returns the Time corresponding to "yyyy-mm-dd hh:mm:ss + nsec nanoseconds".
+- `date(year int, month int, day int, hour int, min int, sec int, nsec int, loc string) => time`: returns the Time corresponding to "yyyy-mm-dd hh:mm:ss + nsec nanoseconds" in the appropriate zone for that Time in the given (optional) location.
-  Current location is used.
+  The Local time zone will be used if executed without specifying a location.
 - `now() => time`: returns the current local time.
 - `parse(format string, s string) => time`: parses a formatted string and returns the time value it represents.
 The layout defines the format by